CNN en Español: 2010 change

 In 2010, CNN en Español debuted a new logo, with a new programming lineup.

 2022

 On February 14, 2022, CNN en Español started broadcasts in 16:9.

+2024

+On October 8, CNN en Español started broadcasts in Spain.

 Availability

 CNN en Español is available throughout Hispanic America, and the United States.
 In Canada, a number of the network's shows are simulcast on Univision Canada.
 In Venezuela and Nicaragua, the channel is available via live-streaming on YouTube and its official website since 2017 and 2022 respectively.

 On February 15, 2017, Venezuela's National Commission of Telecommunications (Conatel) blocked CNN en Español from any national TV provider, saying a report from the network regarding passport fraud was "a threat to the peace and democratic stability" of the nation.
 Conatel additionally blocked sister network CNN International and BBC World News on April 30, 2019 during an uprising attempt.

 On September 22, 2022, CNN en Español was taken off the air from all cable providers in Nicaragua by order of the Nicaraguan Institute of Telecommunications and Post Office (TELCOR).